-Quinoa and brown rice have a reputation for being very healthy foods (which they are, don’t get me wrong, they are full of nutritious benefits), but if weight loss is your goal, you’ll want to limit these foods in your diet because of their high-calorie count.
-Stick to one serving of 100 grams per day or about ½ a cup.
+Quinoa and brown rice have a reputation for being very healthy foods (they are, don’t get me wrong, they are full of nutritious benefits), but if weight loss is your goal, you’ll want to limit these foods in your diet because of their high-calorie count.
+Stick to one serving of 100 grams daily or about ½ a cup.

 - Fruit Juice

-While juice is made from fruit, it is high in sugar and high calories and loses the fiber of the fruit when it turns into juice.
+While juice is made from fruit, it is high in sugar and high calories and loses the fruit’s fiber when it turns into juice.
 Drink water instead.

 - Dried Fruit

-While it may seem strange to tell you to watch out for fruit on your diet, dried fruit can be sugary.
-I’m not saying that you have to cut it out completely, but be sure you don’t overdo it.
+While it may seem strange to tell you to watch out for fruit in your diet, dried fruit can be sugary.
+I’m not saying you must cut it out completely, but don’t overdo it.

 - Vegan “Junk Food”

-There are so many foods out there with a vegan label that are really just recreated junk food.
-Some examples are vegan frozen pizza, vegan brownies, vegan ice cream, etc. Try to stay away from these foods – they can still be very high in calories.
+There are so many foods out there with a vegan label that are just recreated junk food.
+Some examples are vegan frozen pizza, vegan brownies, vegan ice cream, etc. Avoid these foods – they can still be very high in calories.

 What To Do When You’re Not Losing Weight On A Vegan Diet

-If you follow all of the tips above, you will more than likely lose weight on your vegan diet.
-If you’re not, first think about the foods that you’re consuming.
+If you follow the tips above, you will likely lose weight on your vegan diet.
+If you’re not, first think about the foods you’re consuming.

 Are they high in fat and calories?
 Are they processed?
 Then think about your portion control.
-Are you eating too much of these foods?
-Are you eating enough each day?
+Are you overeating these foods?
+Are you eating each day enough?
 Consider your activity level each day.
 Are you burning more calories than you are consuming?